PumaConcolor/hyprland-interactive-screenshot/README.md

 ## Settings

-By default, `hyprland-interactive-screenshot` saves the screenshots in the home directory.
-You can change that by setting the `HYPRLAND_INTERACTIVE_SCREENSHOT_SAVEDIR` environment variable to another directory.
+You can change the directory where screenshots are saved by setting the `HYPRLAND_INTERACTIVE_SCREENSHOT_SAVEDIR` environment variable to another directory.